 What is Not So Good About the Vatican Key Master’s Tour?

 Whilst we do think this tour is an incredible experience, there are a few things to be aware of before booking.

-The first thing is that this tour is quite expensive.
-At almost $400 per person, it’s one of the most expensive ways to see the Vatican Museums.
+The first thing is that this tour is expensive.
+At around $500 per person, it’s one of the most expensive ways to see the Vatican Museums.

 Of course, it is a very unique experience and only a handful of people take this tour, which is only run a few times a week.
 So we feel the price is justified.
 However it is definitely a premium experience and is not within a lot of travelers’ budgets.